 Categories > Anime/Manga > Yami no Matsuei > Velvet Divorce

-The Brave Face
+The Brave Front

-0 ReviewsKyoko tries to keep Kato's death a secret, but that's starting to spill out through the tiny forming holes that have worn through over the five months.
+0 reviewsKyoko tries to keep Kato's death a secret, but that's starting to spill out through the tiny forming holes that have worn through over the five months.

-Chapter Five: The Brave Front:
+Chapter Six: The Brave Front:

-December 27th, 1977.
-Kato sat in his living room looking at Midori’s old hand-made Christmas cards.
-Each one had cute little kitty cats with Santa hats on.
-Pigs were for his birthday.
-That was all she could draw.
-Still, those cats and pigs became Kato’s joy.
-Looking at those cards only made the heart hurt around this time.
+Kato sat in his living room looking at Midori's old hand-made Christmas cards.
+Each one had cute little kitty cats with Santa hats on the cover.
+She drew little pigs with party hats for his birthday.
+Midori never did learn how to draw anything else.
+Still, those cats and pigs became Kato's joy year after year.
+Looking at those cards now made his heart hurt around this time.
+The old man’s thoughts were interrupted by footsteps.
+He looked up and saw Kyoko walking in from the kitchen with a tray of tea.

 “Cute cards,” Kyoko spoke up.